-A few of the distilled, flavoured gins are very nice but just for 1 glass here and there and the liqueurs are great in prosecco!
-But I love gins that you can drink all night, so that means the classic, London dry ones – Jinzu, The Botanist and Tanqueray 10 are always on my shelf!
+A few of the distilled, flavoured gins are nice but just for 1 glass here and there.
+But I love gins that you can drink all night, so that means the classic, London Dry Gins.
+Roku Gin and The Botanist Gin are always on my shelf!

 What's next for you and Linlithgow Distillery - any exciting plans?